MattBolitho/ipopt_bindgen/README.md

 - Debian based Linux, with Ipopt installed from source.
 - Windows 11, with Ipopt installed from precompiled binaries, MSVC.
+- macOS Sonoma, with Ipopt installed from `homebrew`.

 ## Why another Ipopt binding?